Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 Aims and Scope

-The journal JNMS publishes full-length original research articles, state-of-the arts surveys, high standard short notes in any field of mathematics.
-The pure and applied fields include, but is not limited to, algebra, mathematical analysis, complex analysis, functional analysis, topology, algebraic topology, geometry, algebraic geometry, differential geometry, differential equations, dynamical systems, continuous and discrete optimization, operations research, scheduling theory, graph theory, biomathematics, industrial mathematics, financial mathematics, mathematical modeling, computational mathematics, number theory, control theory, mathematical statistics, and any area of mathematical sciences.
+JNMS publishes full-length original research articles, state-of-the arts surveys, high standard short notes in any field of mathematics.
+The pure and applied fields include, but is not limited to, algebra, mathematical analysis, complex analysis, functional analysis, topology, algebraic topology, geometry, algebraic geometry, differential geometry, differential equations, dynamical systems, continuous and discrete optimization, operations research, scheduling theory, graph theory, biomathematics, industrial mathematics, financial mathematics, mathematical modeling, computational mathematics, number theory, control theory, mathematical statistics, and any area of sciences where mathematics is applied.

 The journal publishes two issues a year.